MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/build.md

 4. Push the changes to GitHub.
 -->
 ## Set up the repository
-1. Navigate to the **Build** service on the Mobile Center portal.
+1. Navigate to the **Build** service on the [Mobile Center portal](https://mobile.azure.com/apps).
 2. Select **GitHub** as the service to Build with.
-3. ??
-4. Sign in to GitHub, and click **Authorize MobileCenter**.
+3. Sign in to GitHub, and click **Authorize MobileCenter**.
-5. Select the sample app's repo, **demoapp-ios-swift**.
+4. Choose **demoapp-ios-swift**.

 ## Configure the build
-1. From the list of branches, select the **master** branch.
+1. Choose the **master** branch.
 2. Click **Configure build**.
 The Build configuration panel will show up.
-3. If would like to sign the builds, flip the switch next to **Sign build**, and upload your Provisioning Profile and Certificate.
-This will let you distribute the build later, and you find out more [here](https://developer.apple.com/support/certificates/).
+3. If you want to sign the builds, flip the switch next to **Sign build**.
+Upload your Provisioning Profile and Certificate, which can be found in the [Apple Developer Center](https://developer.apple.com/account/).
+This will let you distribute the app later.
 4. Click **Save** at the bottom of the page, and the build will begin.

-The build can take a couple minutes, but you can click on it to to view real-time output logs.
+The build can take a couple minutes, but you can click on it to view real-time output logs.
 After, if the build is successful, you can download the build, symbols, or logs by clicking **Download**.

 Every time you push code to a configured branch, a build will automatically begin.
-This helps you continuously deliver apps by ensuring the latest changes to your app can build.
+This helps you continuously deliver apps by making sure the latest changes to your app can build.